Sean Elias

 Meet the voices shaping our next evening of poetry and thought!

-After the readings, stay for an informal reception with drinks, conversation, and book signings, and enjoy the chance to meet the poets while the stories are still echoing.
+After the readings, stay for an informal reception with drinks, conversation, and book signings, and enjoy the chance to meet the poets.

 Poetic Reading